Multiset Cbegin Function - C++ Programming Tutorial

 SQL

-In the above example, cbegin function is used to return a constant iterator pointing to the first element in the mymultiset multiset.
+In the provided illustration, the cbegin method is employed to yield a constant iterator that points to the initial element within the mymultiset multiset.

 Example 2